- TCS Online

 - Community Involvement

-Role Organization Co-Chair, Health Professional Representative, Voting Board Member County Maternal, Child, and Adolescent Health Advisory Board Review Board Member, Peer and Ad Hoc Online Learning Journal (OLJ) CPA Grassroots Stakeholder Team Member California Psychological Association Member Leadership & Advocacy Conference and Lobby Day, annual CPA March meeting and direct lobbying efforts in Sacramento, CA Volunteer, Fundraiser, Purchaser local school Peer Faculty Mentor National Center for Teaching and Learning, The Chicago School of Professional Psychology
+Role Organization Co-Chair, Health Professional Representative, and Voting Board Member County Maternal, Child, and Adolescent Health Advisory Board Review Board Member, Peer and Ad Hoc Online Learning Journal (OLJ) CPA Grassroots Stakeholder Team Member California Psychological Association Volunteer, Fundraiser, Purchaser local preschool school and elementary school Faculty Mentor Society for the Teaching of Psychology - APA Division 2 Former Peer Faculty Mentor National Center for Teaching and Learning, The Chicago School of Professional Psychology

 - Areas of Expertise

-Area Expertise Marriage & Family Family Therapy Psychology Subdisciplines - Clinical Psychology Therapeutic/Theoretical Orientation Constructivist/Narrative Theory Family Systems Theory
+Area Expertise Child & Adolescent Development Adolescence Social Development Marriage & Family Family Therapy Psychology Subdisciplines - Clinical Psychology Therapeutic/Theoretical Orientation Constructivist/Narrative Theory Family Systems Theory

-Title Location Date Students’ successful completion of graduate psychology programs.
+Title Location Date Teaching lifespan psychology online American Psychological Association Convention, San Francisco, CA 8/2018 Students’ successful completion of graduate psychology programs.
 30th Annual Conference on Distance Teaching and Learning, Madison, WI 8/2014 The 21st century classroom: Using social media.
 Los Angeles County Psychological Association, Los Angeles, CA 10/2013 Training to train: Learning the role and responsibilities of an academic director of training.
-National Council of Schools and Programs of Professional Psychology (NCSPP), Puerto Rico 1/2011 Putting the puzzle together: The path to a successful internship match National Council of Schools and Programs of Professional Psychology (NCSPP), Puerto Rico 1/2011
+National Council of Schools and Programs of Professional Psychology (NCSPP), San Juan, Puerto Rico 1/2011 Putting the puzzle together: The path to a successful internship match National Council of Schools and Programs of Professional Psychology (NCSPP), San Juan, Puerto Rico 1/2011

 Newhouse, N., & Cerniak, J. (2016).
 Student success factors in graduate psychology programs.
 Online Learning Journal, 20 (1), 70-92.